JamesManningR/DeparturesBoardVue2/README.md

 ## Development notes (written before starting)

 First I just want to leave a note.
 I did read in the task that I should use css/scss/sass/less or css in js but due to time constraints I opted to use windicss.
-This isn't because I can't use css (I use it in my day to day work along with bootstrap) but I wanted to make sure that I was building this app quickly so I can focus on 1) functionality and 2) testing.
-I recently picked up windicss and really like it as it makes building UI components really fast.
+This isn't because I can't use css (I use it in my day to day work along with bootstrap) but I wanted to make sure that I was building this app with as little implementation friction so I can focus on 1) functionality and 2) testing.
+I recently read about windicss and utility first frameworks and I think that this is a good excuse to explore that as it as it makes building the GUI of components really fast.
 I hope this doesn't knock too many points since windicss is essentially just a different way to access the same css properties I would be using anyway, just without the overhead of adding a class markup.
-If time weren't an issue, I could employ a naming convention such as BEM (which I generally use at work alongside bootstrap) to make sure that the markup is semantic and maintainable.
+If time weren't short (and I was using a work day rather than free time), I could employ a naming convention such as BEM (which I generally use at work alongside bootstrap) to make sure that the markup is semantic and maintainable, and then use a compiler uglifying layer to reduce the size of the bundle.

 ## Post Task Notes

-I almost decided to call it a day on this project and submit unfinished because I was having trouble with Vue2, fo fun, this repo has the readne from that [this version](https://github.com/JamesManningR/DeparturesBoardVue2/blob/64ec519bb7e226b999fc15387ae09b7697df4395/README.md) has my thoughts before I decided to push through and not give up.
+I almost decided to call it a day on this project and submit unfinished because I was having trouble with Vue2, this repo has the [readne from that version](https://github.com/JamesManningR/DeparturesBoardVue2/blob/64ec519bb7e226b999fc15387ae09b7697df4395/README.md) has my thoughts before I decided to push through and not give up.
 I decided that I wanted to at give myself the most chance of at least getting to the stage where I get the oppertunity to talk through it and get some feedback!

 I might take some time in the week to just upgrade this for fun since the foundation is there and I think it's worth adding to every now and again...
 I'll probably update it with whatever feedback I recieve and add some features that I think would be nice to have.